-Our naturally grown wild crafted herbs come from their natural habitat.
+Our naturally grown ayurvedic herbs come from their natural habitat.
 Aborigine also plays its role in the efficacy of the herb.
 The properties of herb may differ from region to region. satveda makes every effort to collect the herbs from their aborigines.
-Natural habitat plays a key role in the potency of herbs, which is why we use wild crafted herbs, as opposed cultivated ones.
+Natural habitat plays a key role in the potency of herbs.
 Every herb is collected from its natural habitat as naturally grown herbs are assumed to be more potent.

 Proper harvest time for higher potency is another key factor.

 We highly advocate the harvesting of herbs at the most appropriate time of ripening.
 No immature plants, no over ripped plants are selected.
 Herbs at their youth possess the maximum potency and we try our best to procure the herbs at that particular time period.
 There are guidelines for collection of different herbs at different times and there is a particular span of time for collecting herbs.

 Using purified water: Water used also stands out as a major role player.
 Water is processed under DM plant, RO plant then converted into steam.
 That steam water is used in the processing of herbs to avoid any chance of heavy metal contamination.

 Products as per Ayurvedic Standards: Herbs are powdered in their original form without extracting any oil or any of the active phyto-ingredient.
 Herb like turmeric, neem seeds, babchi, and yellow shatavari (from Nepal) has oil inside.
 We grind with the oil instead of extracting the oil because oil has also unique properties.
 This makes processing lengthy and involve lot of labour.
 But potency and full spectrum of the herb paysoff its price to user.